gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## How can I change the flavor of a virtual machine (instance resize)?

-In the Optimist Stack you change the flavor of an instance -- the available RAM and vCPUs -- using the following steps:
+In the Optimist Stack you can change the flavor of an instance -- the available RAM and vCPUs -- with the following steps:

-### Resizing via command line
+### Resizing using the command line

-With the name or UUID of the server you wish to resize, resize it using the openstack server resize command.
+With the name or UUID of the server you wish to resize, you can resize it with the openstack server resize command.

-Specifying the desired new flavor and then the instance name or UUID:
+Specify the desired new flavor and then the instance name or UUID:

 ```bash
 openstack server resize --flavor FLAVOR SERVER
 ```

 Resizing can take some time.
-During this time, the instance status will show as RESIZE.
+During this time, the instance status is RESIZE.

-When the resize completes, the instance status will be VERIFY_RESIZE.
-You can now confirm the resize to change the status to ACTIVE:
+When the resize is complete, the instance status is VERIFY_RESIZE.
+To change the status to ACTIVE, confirm the resize:

 ```bash
 openstack server resize --confirm SERVER
 ```

-### Resizing via the Optimist dashboard
+### Resizing with the Optimist dashboard

 On [Optimist Dashboard → Instances](https://dashboard.optimist.innovo.cloud/project/instances/) navigate to the instance to resize, then
 choose: _Actions_ → \_Resize Flavor:.

-The current flavor will be shown, use the "Select a new flavor" dropdown list to choose the new flavor and confirm with "Resize"
+The current flavor is shown.
+To choose the new flavor, use the "Select a new flavor" dropdown list, and confirm with "Resize".

 ## Why are the logs of the compute instance in the optimist dashboard empty?

 Due to maintenance work or load balancing of the OpenStack, the instance might have been migrated.
-In this case the log file gets cleared.
+In this case, the log file gets cleared.
 New messages will be logged to the file as they occur.

 ## Why do I get the error "Conflict (HTTP 409)" when creating a swift container?

 Swift uses unique names across the entire OpenStack environment.
 The error message states that the selected name is already in use.

-## How-To Mount Cinder Volumes to Instances by UUID
+## HowTo Mount Cinder Volumes to Instances by UUID

-When attaching multiple Cinder Volumes to an instance, it is possible that the mount points will be shuffled on every reboot.
-Mounting the volumes by UUID ensures the proper volumes are reattached to the correct mount points in the event the instance requires a power cycle.
+When attaching multiple Cinder Volumes to an instance, the mount points might be shuffled on every reboot.
+Mounting the volumes by UUID ensures that the proper volumes are reattached to the correct mount points in the event the instance requires a power cycle.

-Change the mountpoint in `/etc/fstab` to use the UUID after fetching the infos with `blkid` on eg:
+Change the mountpoint in `/etc/fstab` to use the UUID after fetching the infos with `blkid` on e.g.:

 ```bash
 # /boot was on /dev/sda2 during installation